Long-range resonances in quasiperiodic many-body localization

 Fig.~\ref{fig:fig2}(c) shows the global evolution of both longitudinal and transverse lengths as a function of $h$ and increasing system size $L$, as obtained from fits to Eq.~\eqref{eq:Czz} over sliding windows ($L=10$--$18$, $12$--$20$, $14$--$22$) to capture finite-size trends.

-We first discuss the behavior of the longitudinal correlation length. .
+We first discuss the behavior of the longitudinal correlation length.
 In the ergodic phase, conservation of $S^{z}_{\rm total}$ results in a power-law decay of the correlator $C^{zz}_{L/2}$~\cite{Pal_2010,colbois_interaction_2024}, corresponding to $\xi_{\rm typ}^z=\infty$ formally.
 Conversely, deep in the MBL phase, $\xi_{\rm typ}^z$ quickly saturates to a very small finite, system-size-independent value, as observed for $h \gtrsim 5$.
 However, for $h< 5$ where standard quantities show a fully converged MBL response, $\xi_{\rm typ}^z$ grows noticeably with $L$, signaling enhanced correlations and a possible incipient instability of the localized phase.
 This behavior is illustrated in the inset of Fig.~\ref{fig:fig2}(c) for $h = 3.6$, where the decay of ${\overline{\ln |C^{zz}_{L/2}|}}$ evolves slowly with $L$, indicating an effective growth of $\xi_{\rm typ}^z$ with increasing system size.
 Larger error bars on estimates $\xi_{\rm typ}^z$ are also a marker of this instability.
-In contrast, the transverse correlation length $\xi_{\rm typ}^x$ remains independent of $L$ across the entire range.
+In the absence of a conservation law in the $x$ direction, the transverse correlation length $\xi_{\rm typ}^x$ has a very different behavior and remains independent of $L$ across the entire range.
 At large $h$, it follows the noninteracting Aubry-André localization length, $\xi^{\rm AA}=(\ln{h})^{-1}$, and then converges towards $(\ln 2)^{-1}$ in the ergodic phase, consistent with the random-state prediction~\cite{colbois_statistics_2024}.
 Similarly to the random-field case, $\xi_{\rm typ}^x$ is not sensitive to the MBL transition, in stark contrast with the $zz$ response.

 {\textit{Cat states---}} The fat tail observed in the distribution of mid-chain correlations $P(\ell^z)$, and the associated anomalous growth of $\xi_{\rm typ}^z$ with $L$, call for a closer examination of the eigenstate structure in the regime $h\sim 3-5$.
 Guided by recent findings in the random-field case~\cite{laflorencie_cat_2025}, we explore whether the strong enhancement of the longitudinal response at long distances in the QP case could result from an unusual family of eigenstates forming resonant cat-like states.
 A minimal description of these cat pairs can be captured by the ansatz: